Ducasse/DecisionTreeModel-Documentation/README.md

 To compare how good is each attribute to split the data we have to define a metric that tells us what a "good" separation is.
 In this case, our mesure of how mixed or "impure" the dataset labels are will be the **entropy** of the data.

 The entropy is a measure that comes from the field of information theory.
 The goal is to be able to quantify how much uncertainty is carried by a random event.
-The formal definition of the entropy of a random event $T$ is as follows:
+The formal definition of the entropy of a random variable $T$ is as follows:

 $$H(T)=\mathbb{E}[\log_2(T)]=-\sum_i p_i \log_2(p_i)$$

-Where $p_i$ is the probability of the event $T$ is equal to $i$.
+Where $p_i$ is the probability of the random variable $T$ is equal to $i$.
 Lets start with an example and then we will explain why this measure is useful for decision trees.
 Let's think that we have a machine that can randomly give apples and oranges.
 If we had a probability of 0 of obtaining oranges then it would not be a surprise that we get only apples and never oranges, so this event carries no uncertainty.
 In this case the random event has an entropy of 0.
 On the other hand, if the machine gave oranges 10 percent of the time, then the entropy of the random event $T$ would be

 $$H(T) =- ( 0.1 \log_2(0.1) + 0.9 \log_2(0.9) ) = -(-0.332 - 0.136) = 0.468$$